Lyndonia (1920): U.S. Navy

-After the collision, the US Navy salvaged Southern Seas and towed her from New Caledonia to New Zealand, where she was docked while the holes in the hull were patched and repairs were made on the main engines.
+After the collision, the United States Navy salvaged Southern Seas and towed her from New Caledonia to New Zealand, where she was docked while the holes in the hull were patched and repairs were made on the main engines.
 The homeport and navy yard of the Southern Seas was Pearl Harbor, but she had never been there due to her extended operations in the forward areas.
 When the ship was first commissioned, Commander South Pacific Fleet, who at that time was Admiral Halsey, considered the possibility of using her as his flagship; however, he decided against it, and from that time on Southern Seas was used as a barracks ship for transient officers and enlisted men.

-On 12 January 1943, Southern Seas got underway from Auckland, New Zealand, for Noumea, New Caledonia.
+On 12 January 1943, Southern Seas got underway from Auckland, New Zealand, for Nouméa, New Caledonia.
 The ship remained there until June 1943, when she left for Tarawa, Gilbert Island by the way of Funafuti, Ellice Islands.
 At Tarawa, she again served as a barracks ship and was attached to Commander Aircraft Pacific Fleet at this time.

 In February 1944, the Southern Seas departed for Kwajalein Island by the way of Makin, where she again assumed the duties of a barracks ship.

 On 25 June 1944, Southern Seas departed from Kwajalein en route to Eniwetok, Marshall Islands in company with SS Pacific Sun and USS YMS-388, where she arrived on 27 June 1944.
 On 8 August 1944, Southern Seas was ordered to Saipan, Marianas Islands, where she again served as a barracks ship in the forward area.
 The ship remained at Saipan until 1 January 1945, when she departed for Guam, Marianas Islands.
 At Guam, the ship was attached to Commander Submarines Pacific Fleet and was moored alongside USS Holland (AS-3).